Pitzcarraldo/mustache-spring-view/README.md

 Big thanks to sps (Sean Scanlon) for mustache-spring-view, which supports jmustache.
 This code base is derived from mustache-spring-view.

+This Project Only just updated mustache.java dependency from [mustache.java-spring-webmvc](https://github.com/ericdwhite/mustache.java-spring-webmvc)
+And added some test case for inheritance for private needs.

 Getting Started
 -----------------
 See: http://blog.springsource.com/2011/01/04/green-beans-getting-started-with-spring-mvc/